nzjs/here-hackathon/README.md

 ## HERE Hackathon App

 Hackathon app built with React.
+GP Clinic Location / Health Analysis Tool.

 List of libraries used:

-HERE Data, HERE Location APIs, Mapbox GL, Bootstrap, Ministry of Education APIs, Postgres, Node.js.
+Built with HERE Data, HERE APIs, Stats NZ data, React, Bootstrap, and Carto Colours.

+Demo:

 -----

+Requirements:
+>What to Create: Use HERE Location Services to develop a software solution that helps people, local communities, and businesses to overcome challenges from health and social care to education and infrastructure.

 ### UI - Development version